Skip to main content

 #

-The whole thing is wrapped in a single bash script:
+The whole thing is wrapped in a single bash script with quality presets and optional features:

 ~/claudecode/projects/whisper/transcribe "./recording.m4a" \